Otto Heinrich Warburg

-Otto Heinrich Warburg ([ˈɔto ˈvaːɐ̯bʊʁk], /ˈvɑrbɜːrg/; 8 October 1883 – 1 August 1970), son of physicist Emil Warburg, was a German physiologist, medical doctor, and Nobel laureate.
+Otto Heinrich Warburg ([ˈɔto ˈvaːɐ̯bʊʁk], /ˈvɑrbɜːrg/; 8 October 1883 – 1 August 1970) was a German physiologist, medical doctor, and Nobel laureate.
 He served as an officer in the elite Uhlan (cavalry regiment) during the First World War, and was awarded the Iron Cross (1st Class) for bravery.
 He was the sole recipient of the Nobel Prize in Physiology or Medicine in 1931.
 In total, he was nominated for the award 47 times over the course of his career.

 Biography

 Otto Heinrich Warburg was born in Freiburg im Breisgau in 1883, close to the Swiss border.
 Otto's mother was the daughter of a Protestant family of bankers and civil servants from Baden.
 His father, Emil Warburg, had converted to Protestantism as an adult, although Emil's parents were Orthodox Jews.
 Emil was a member of the illustrious Warburg family of Altona.
 Emil was also president of the Physikalische Reichsanstalt, Wirklicher Geheimer Oberregierungsrat (True Senior Privy Counselor).

 Otto Warburg studied chemistry under Emil Fischer, and earned his doctorate in chemistry in Berlin in 1906.
 He then studied under Ludolf von Krehl and earned the degree of doctor of medicine in Heidelberg in 1911.

 Between 1908 and 1914, Warburg was affiliated with the Naples Marine Biological Station, (in Naples, Italy), where he conducted research.
 In later years, he would return for visits, and maintained a lifelong friendship with the family of the station's director, Anton Dohrn.

 A lifelong equestrian, he served as an officer in the elite Uhlans (cavalry) on the front during the First World War, where he won the Iron Cross.
 Warburg later credited this experience with affording him invaluable insights into "real life" outside the confines of academia.
 Toward the end of the war, when the outcome was unmistakable, Albert Einstein, who had been a friend of Warburg's father Emil, wrote to Warburg at the behest of friends, asking him to leave the army and return to academia, since it would be a tragedy for the world to lose his talents.
 Einstein and Warburg later became friends, and Einstein's work in physics had a great influence on Warburg's biochemical research.